strengejacke/sjPlot/README.md

 * Improved text label positioning for plotting functions.
 * Plotting functions now get an argument `y.offset` to specify an offset for text labels from geoms.
 * `sjp.int` now fits the y-axis to the required range for predicted probabilities for logistic regressions instead of always using a range from 0 to 1, even for smaller effects ([#86](https://github.com/sjPlot/devel/issues/86)).
+* `sjp.glmer` and `sjp.lmer` get a `axisLimits.y` argument to specify y-axis limits specifically for predicted probability or effect plots.

 #### Bug fixes
 * `sjp.int` did not work with fitted models from class `lme`.